 A more recent study examined the plasma levels of ascorbic acid in 59 male smokers supplemented for two months with either 500 mg/day of slow-release ascorbic acid, 500 mg/day of plain ascorbic acid, or a placebo.
 After two months of supplementation no significant differences in plasma ascorbic acid levels between the slow-release and plain ascorbic acid groups were found (5).
 A second placebo-controlled trial also evaluated plain ascorbic acid versus slow-release ascorbic acid in 48 male smokers (6).
 Participants were supplemented with either 250 mg plain ascorbic acid, 250 mg slow-release ascorbic acid, or placebo twice daily for four weeks.
 No differences were observed in the change in plasma ascorbate concentration or area under the curve following ingestion of either formulation.

-Mineral salts of ascorbic acid (mineral ascorbates) are buffered, and therefore, less acidic.
+Mineral salts of ascorbic acid (mineral ascorbates) are less acidic, and therefore, considered "buffered."
 Thus, mineral ascorbates are often recommended to people who experience gastrointestinal problems (upset stomach or diarrhea) with plain ascorbic acid.
 There appears to be little scientific research to support or refute the claim that mineral ascorbates are less irritating to the gastrointestinal tract.
 When mineral salts of ascorbic acid are taken, both the ascorbic acid and the mineral appear to be well absorbed, so it is important to consider the dose of the mineral accompanying the ascorbic acid when taking large doses of mineral ascorbates.
-For the following discussion, it should be noted that 1 gram (g)= 1,000 milligrams (mg) and 1 milligram (mg) = 1,000 micrograms (mcg).
+For the following discussion, it should be noted that 1 gram (g)= 1,000 milligrams (mg) and 1 milligram (mg) = 1,000 micrograms (μg).
 Mineral ascorbates are available in the following forms:

 - Sodium ascorbate: 1,000 mg of sodium ascorbate generally contains 111 mg of sodium.
 Individuals following low-sodium diets (e.g., for high blood pressure) are generally advised to keep their total dietary sodium intake to less than 2,500 mg/day.
 Thus, megadoses of vitamin C in the form of sodium ascorbate could significantly increase sodium intake (see Sodium Chloride).